Ghostglass/EducationApp/README.md

   <div>
     <a href="" rel="logo"><img width=400px height=400px src="app/assets/images/navbar-brand.png"
         alt="A dark, small blue triangle with small white text in the center reading, 'Knowledge Pill, Share Your Knowledge' a web app logo for e-learning"></a>
-    <p> 🖼 <b>Interactive Fun: resize both the height and the width of our fantabulous logo<br>that our most talented, LiviaBas designed for our Knowledge Pill project.🖼/p>
+    <p> 🖼 <b>Interactive Fun: resize both the height and the width of our fantabulous logo<br>that our most talented, LiviaBas designed for our Knowledge Pill project.🖼
   </div>
 </body>
 </html>